-Commander of Nod's northern forces, programmer, game designer and a lunatic-level crazy backup dancer who enjoys swimming in the cherry blossom -colored sea.
+Commander of Nod's northern forces, programmer, reverse-engineer, game designer and a 東方 lunatic who enjoys swimming in the cherry blossom -colored sea.
 Original creator of the CnCNet client that is used by almost every active Tiberian Sun and Red Alert 2 mod.
-Co-leader of Dawn of the Tiberium Age](mods:the-dawn-of-the-tiberium-age:10865) and the author of various Tiberian Sun game engine improvements.
+Co-leader of @[Dawn of the Tiberium Age](mods:the-dawn-of-the-tiberium-age:10865) and the author of various Tiberian Sun game engine improvements.
 Ex-staff of @[Twisted Insurrection](mods:twisted-insurrection:10974).
-Enjoys all cute things and large groups of enemy units to wipe out. !!!
-If you need help with a certain mod that uses the CnCNet client, contact the authors of that mod.
-Don't ask for help in my personal profile.
-Other comments about anything else than support requests are welcome.
+Enjoys all cute things and large groups of enemy units to wipe out.

 This is Arma 2 done better.
 It runs fairly smoothly even on slightly older hardware, the gameplay is fun and realistic and unlike Arma 2, the game offers an acceptable amount of playable content (however still less than Bohemia's first game, Operation Flashpoint).
 The developers also support modding actively and as such there's a basically endless amount of mods and playable user-made missions if you start looking for them.
 As always, finding high-quality fan-made content is a challenge though; for every high-quality fan made mission there's a bunch of not-so-well-made missions.

 If it had more playable content - especially multiplayer coop missions, I'd gladly give it a higher score.

 An excellent RTS which never got the public attention it deserved.

 The Forgotten is an interesting side with many cool units and ideas, but some of them don't really fit in my opinion, melee units for example.